Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 Co-founder · Engineering

-“I built the systems that keep our grocery and store data accurate, so the plan and the list you get are right every time, fast and reliable no matter how many people are cooking.”
+“I built the systems that keep our grocery and store data accurate, so the plan and the list you get are reliable, fast no matter how many people are cooking.”

 Join cooks on the waitlist